pittyh6/social_media_dashboard_with_theme_switcher-3-12Mths-WebDevStudy-2022-2023/learnedSASS.md

             * em -> base on font-size of their parents not on base of the browser.
     * functions
     * media queries
+        * use em units in media queries
+    * Nesting and BEM

 ![End Banner](/Documentation/botton-1200x350.gif)